jerrytqz/anime-database/README.md

 # anime-database

-A database of anime complete with a built-in menu system to track any anime that is currently airing or has already finished airing
+A database of anime complete with a built-in menu system

 ## Set up and run